artwang31/COVID-19-Return-to-the-Office-Analysis/README.md

 Methodology:

-Given the time restraints, I decided to use a Google survey instead of my preferred data collection method of Qualtrics.
+Given the time restraints, I used a Google survey instead of my preferred data collection method of Qualtrics.
 Sometimes I prefer to use Google surveys over Qualtrics, especially when information needs to be gathered quickly so decisions can be made as soon as possible!
 Once the survey was launched, I used the first sets of data that trickled in to start creating my visualization in Tableau.
 Finally, once the Tableau report was completed, I permissioned the report through SQL to conduct further analysis and share the visualization.

 Final Report: